 If the Director General is satisfied that the employee has been made prematurely retired by their employer, the Director, under the power given to them under Section 8 (5) (b) of the Act, shall order the following to the employer:

 There have been a few debates urging for the revision of the retirement age including the suggestions to raise the minimum retirement age to be beyond 60 due to the current economy and high cost of living.
-However, until 2022, the government is not keen to increase the statutory retirement age as the previous increment of the retirement age from 55 to 60 before the coming of this Act has led to a loss of approximately million job opportunities for millennials.
+However, until 2022, the government is not keen to increase the statutory retirement age as the previous increment of the retirement age from 55 to 60 before the coming of this Act has led to a loss of approximately a million job opportunities for millennials.
 However, the 60 years old retirement provides in the act is only the minimum age.
 There is no penalty for allowing employees who have reached the age of 60 and above to continue working for as long as they intend to.
 The age the employee should retire should be based on mutual agreement between the employees and their employer and must factor in their work performance, health condition and productivity.